benweet/stackedit.js/docs/index.md

   // Open the iframe
   stackedit.openFile({
-    name: 'Filename', // with a filename
+    name: 'Filename', // with an optional filename
     content: {
       text: el.value // and the Markdown content.
     }